NTNU-IHB/Vico/README.md

 Simple execute `./gradlew build` in a shell.
 The CLI will be located under `cli/build/install`. <br>

+Conan is required.
+Install by running `pip3 install conan`.

 ### Development

 As Vico is written in Kotlin, [IntelliJ IDEA](https://www.jetbrains.com/idea/) is the recommended IDE for development.

 Currently, JDK8 is required.

 > Want to simplify creation of SSP archives?
 Check out [sspgen](https://github.com/NTNU-IHB/sspgen) <br>